Skip to content

 What are the essential requirements for an invention to be eligible for a patent?

-Your invention needs to be brand new and involve an inventive step to receive a patent.
+Your invention must be brand new and involve an inventive step to be eligible for a patent.
 That means that someone should not be an obvious modification of an existing product.
 Your invention also needs to be something that you can make or use.

 Register for our free webinars